mdgriffith/ui-animation/README.md

 ```

 __Render our animation__ at the necessary element in our view.
-Note that not all animated properties are style properties.
+Not all animated properties are style properties.
 Notable examples are for animating svg paths and polygon points.  `Html.Attributes.style` will(hopefully) be combinable in the future, allowing for additional style properties to be added.
 ```elm
     div
         ( Animation.render model.style )